lionbee/godedupe/README.md

 ## Logic

 `godedupe` works by walking the supplied directory.
-Each file that is encountered is MD5 hashed.
-The hash is stored in a map of hash to path.
+Files that have the same number of bytes are MD5 hashed.
 If there is a hash colission there is potentionally a duplicate file.
 To confirm the file is in fact a duplicate the files are compared byte by byte before proceding.

-If a duplicate is found, it becomes the new original.

-### Example

-If file1.jpg, file2.jpg, file3.jpg are all the same and you choose the output to be CSV then the output is

-> file1.jpg, file2.jpg\
-> file2.jpg, file3.jpg

-Indicating that file2.jpg is a duplicate of file1.jpg and file3.jpg is a duplicate of file2.jpg.

-file2.jpg and file3.jpg are the files that would be deleted.